 1. Mobilise your internal key client teams

-- This should not be a BD or Marketing person.
-This article, “Do you ask your BD Managers to take minutes?” explains why this is important.
+Administrator: Records details (minutes if required) of internal meetings.
+This should not be a BD or marketing person, and the article ‘Do you ask your BD Managers to take minutes?’ explains why.

 2. Understand your key client

-- Each individually gather and share information about the client, from the client, from other team members, and from external sources, e.g. Media, social media
+They should each individually gather and share information about the client, from the client, from other team members, and from external sources (e.g., media and social media).

-- Through the Client Champion or other team members, invite senior people at the client to brief the internal key client team, or workshop ideas and opportunities at least once a year, ideally once every 6 months
+Through the Client Champion, or other team members, they should invite senior people from the client’s organisation to brief the internal key client team.
+Or they could workshop ideas and opportunities at least once a year, but ideally every six months.

 3. Agree your key client strategy

-- Develop and agree 1, 2 and 3 year financial targets for the team and for each participating discipline
+1, 2, and 3 year financial targets must be developed and agreed for the team and for each participating discipline.

-- Discus the team’s and individual team member’s progress toward these goals at every regular meeting
+Discuss the individual team member progress, and overall team progress towards these goals at every regular meeting.

 Note: If you currently do not have the above, I suggest you gather your key client team together and run an internal workshop to get these aspects clear.